sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **263: “limitations in the sampling of the NPN dataset” – what sort of limitations?
 Small sample size, frequency of sampling, or something else?**

-The frequency of sampling, in a given season and also between seasons, is the primary limit we consider here and we've made this clearer by stating as much.
+The frequency of sampling, in a given season and also between seasons, is the primary limit we consider here and we've added this clarification in the text.

 **L266-268: it would be helpful to add some references for local adaptation and differing sensitivity to phenological drivers across gradients**